-In the case of food, GMOs are seeds that have had pesticides or substances that essentially act as antibiotics bred directly into their genetic code.
+In the case of food, the GMOs from which I steer clear are seeds that have had pesticides or substances that essentially act as antibiotics bred directly into their genetic code (so in other words, it cannot be washed away in your post-grocery produce rinse).
 There are currently two different commonly used types:

 Roundup Ready crops: These crops’ genes are altered to allow them to withstand the massive, and ever-increasing applications of Roundup weed-killer, so while the active ingredient glyphosate (a nutrient-assassinating mineral chelator) easily kills all surrounding plants, Roundup Ready crops take a lickin’ and keep on tickin’…in theory.

 In reality, things haven’t gone quite according to plan.
 Ever see Jurassic Park?
 “Life finds a way.”
 And that includes the very insects and weeds these GM crops have been designed to defeat.
 The bugs get tougher, the weeds get bigger, they adapt and return to their regularly scheduled programming, which sets off a vicious cycle as farmers subsequently require even heavier and more frequent applications of Roundup and other chemical cocktails to keep these bigger, badder superbugs and superweeds at bay.
 These Roundup-soaked crops are not only going straight into our food supply – and therefore our mouths – they’re also polluting our soil and water, harming beneficial organisms and wildlife, and diminishing crop diversity.
 Awesome.